notenoughneon/neonblog/README.md

 --------

 * Microformats2 markup of content
-* Supports post types: "article" and "note"
+* Post types: "article", "note", and "photo"
-* Receive and display webmentions
+* Send and receive webmentions
 * Micropub endpoint
 * No SQL database -- posts are stored in html with microformats2